Should you outsource therapy billing or use clinic billing software to do it in-house?

 2. Watch Video Courses

 If you plan on bringing billing in-house, Lobert recommends watching video tutorials to begin learning about the process.
-(Fusion offers a video course here.
-You can download a 50% off coupon at the bottom of this post.)
+(Fusion offers a video course here.)

 3. Find the Right Software